 Specific risks associated with volatility trading always present some specific ones: especially those risks due to unpredictable price swings.
 Nevertheless, the following are the core principles in managing the risk to the volatility trader:

-- Position Sizing: With the volatility at play in the market today, position sizing must also be controlled.
-A huge position will easily translate to loss of thousands of dollars, worst case scenario, where without warning, the price begins to move dramatically.
+Position Sizing: With the volatility at play in the market today, position sizing must also be controlled.
+A huge position will easily translate to a loss of thousands of dollars, worst-case scenario, where without warning, the price begins to move dramatically.

 Stop-Losses: Stop-loss orders serve to cap the loss down, especially when positions take the form of a long straddle or strangle whereby both options could collapse on the downside in the case of declining volatility.

-Hedging through the Means of Options: Beside risk capping for losses on the loss -side, an existing position could also be hedged in protection against extreme moves.
-Thus, if a trader would buy options as protection against volatility jumps.
+Hedging through the Means of Options: Besides risk capping for losses on the loss side, an existing position could also be hedged in protection against extreme moves.
+Thus, if a trader buys options as protection against volatility jumps.

 Benefits and Drawbacks of Volatility Trading